Geoalert/urban-mapping/README.md

 The input data is copyrighted by the data providers but is not distributed along with the dataset.
 The Mapbox's Terms of Service state that
 >You may use Studio or third-party software to trace Mapbox maps solely comprised of satellite imagery ("Mapbox Satellite Imagery") and produce derivative vector datasets for non-commercial purposes and for OpenStreetMap

+**You are free to copy, distribute, transmit and adapt this data, as long as you credit "Geoalert / Mapbox" as the data source.
+You are supposed to distribute the derived data under the same license.**

 ## Technical details
 * Coordinate reference system - EPSG: 4326
 * Data format - GeoPackage or GeoJSON